trumpfheller/trumpfheller.github.io/testing/bt_logs.md

 > rundown of logs to diagnose Bluetooth testing issues, analyze performance, and ensure compliance.

 * These logs, when used together, provide a comprehensive view of Bluetooth operations, from low-level hardware interactions to high-level application behavior.
 They are crucial for troubleshooting, performance optimization, and ensuring compliance with Bluetooth specifications.
-* At Google I pulled the logs with an adb cmd
+* At Google and meta I pulled the logs with an adb cmd

 ```bash
 adb devices